Exclusive semileptonic $B_s\to K \ell \nu$ decays on the lattice: Lattice calculation

 We use one time source at $t_\mathrm{src}/a=0$ for the coarse C1 and C2 ensembles, two time sources at $t_\mathrm{src}/a=0,\,32$ for the medium M1, M2, and M3 ensembles, and 24 time sources separated by four time slices on the F1S ensemble.
 The separation $\Delta_t$ on ensembles C1, C2, M1, M2 and M3 is the same as in our previous work~\cite{Flynn:2015mha} where we carefully studied several source-sink separations to cleanly identify the ground-state signal.
-To keep $\Delta_t$ nearly constant in physical units we choose $\Delta_t/a = 20$, 26, and 32 for the three lattice spacings corresponding to the C, M, and F ensembles, respectively.
+On the F1S ensemble we generated data for multiple source-sink separations ($\Delta_t/a = 30, 32, 34$) to study the effects of excited states.
+We found that the signal saturates for $\Delta_t/a = 32$ with the centre of the signal region being ground-state dominated and compatible with the $\Delta_t/a = 34$ dataset.
+We therefore chose $\Delta_t/a = 32$ for our final analysis.
+We keep $\Delta_t$ nearly constant in physical units we choose $\Delta_t/a = 20$, 26, and 32 for the three lattice spacings corresponding to the C, M, and F ensembles, respectively.
 In order to further decorrelate measurements, we perform a random 4-vector shift on the gauge field prior to placing any source.
 This 4-vector shift is equivalent to randomly choosing the first source position on each configuration but simplifies the bookkeeping.

 The initial $B_s$ meson is kept at rest and momentum is inserted in the final state through the current operator.
 The simulations use strange spectator quarks with a mass close to the physical value (see Tab.~\ref{tab:ensembles}) and we tune the RHQ parameters such that the parent quark corresponds to a physical $b$ quark.
 The child light quark is unitary and has the same mass as the light sea quarks.